≡ Menu

 Does Grammar Still Matter in 2013? post image

-The title should be corrected to read, "don't grammar matter none no more in 2013."
-No need to use your shift key to capitalize, or put a question mark.
+The title should be corrected to read, “don’t grammar matter none no more in 2013.”
+No need to use your Shift key to capitalize or add a question mark.
 That key is such a bother.
-Verb-subject agreement can now go straight out the window, and double, even triple, negatives abound.
-The age of the social… Read more
+Subject-verb agreement can now go straight out the window, and double, even triple, negatives can abound.
+The age of social… Read more

 Grammar Rules?
 The 10 Most Embarrassing Mistakes To Avoid